WakiMak/trentent.github.io-forked/_posts/2016-01-19-citrix-director-7-7-is-giving-me-artifacts.md

 </table>

 <div>
-  Citrix says the following about Director and &#8216;Compatibility View&#8217;:
+  Citrix says the following about Director and 'Compatibility View':
 </div>

 [**Director does not support Internet Explorer compatibility mode.** Please use the recommended browser settings.
 When you install Internet Explorer, accept the default to use the recommended security and compatibility settings.
 If you already installed the browser and chose not to use the recommended settings, go to Tools > Internet Options > Advanced > Reset and follow the instructions](https://www.citrix.com/blogs/2014/06/09/browser-best-practices-for-citrix-director-4/)